 As adults, we’ve been through a lot of these experiences before.
 So it would be easy for an adult to respond with ‘you're perfectly fine and of course you will find somebody in the future’ but it's not particularly reassuring.
 When somebody much closer in age is the one saying those things it comes across as much more relatable and authentic which is really empowering.

-To understand the psychology behind adolescent behavior how did you conduct research?
+To understand the psychology behind adolescent behaviour how did you conduct research?

 Before launching the business, we spent nine months doing user research.
 We talked to parents and young people.
 We analysed the existing research on peer support in digital and real-world forms.
 After founding the company we spent two years doing small pilots of the product in schools with young people before going public.